Xposed-Modules-Repo/com.asameer.killappnowext/README.md

 ---

 ## 📜 Credits & Respect
-This project is built upon the original work of the initial author (@samahmed https://github.com/samahmed/KillAppNow ).
+This project is built upon the original work of the initial author ( @samahmed https://github.com/samahmed/KillAppNow ).
 All initial ideas and core logic belong to them.
 This Extended version exists to keep the module alive, clean, and fully compatible with modern environments.

-* **Original Idea & Base:** KillAppNow
+* **Original Idea & Base:** KillAppNow by ( @samahmed )
 * **Refactoring, Optimization & Maintenance:** Hargriv H-K-Systems

 ---